testcontainers/testcontainers-java/docs/modules/databases/mongodb.md

 #### General info
 MongoDB starting form version 4 supports multi-document transactions only for a replica set.
 For instance, to initialize a single and simple node replica set on fixed ports via Docker, one has to do the following:

-1)	Run a MongoDB container of version 4 and up specifying --replSet command
+* Run a MongoDB container of version 4 and up specifying --replSet command
-2)	Initializing a single replica set via executing a proper command (depending on local or remote Docker daemon usage)
+* Initializing a single replica set via executing a proper command (depending on local or remote Docker daemon usage)
-3)	Waiting for the initialization to complete
+* Waiting for the initialization to complete
-4)	Providing a special url (without the need to modify the OS host file) for a user to employ with a MongoDB driver without specifying replicaSet
+* Providing a special url (without the need to modify the OS host file) for a user to employ with a MongoDB driver without specifying replicaSet

 As we can see, there is a lot of operations to execute and we even haven't touched a non-fixed port approach.
 That's where the MongoDbContainer might come in handy.

+!!! hint
+* Adding this Testcontainers library JAR will not automatically add a database driver JAR to your project.
+You should ensure that your project also has a suitable database driver as a dependency
+* To use remote Docker daemon check that [.testcontainers.properties](https://www.testcontainers.org/features/configuration/) file has `docker.client.strategy=org.testcontainers.dockerclient.EnvironmentAndSystemPropertyClientProviderStrategy` and set your DOCKER_HOST environment variable

 #### Copyright
 Copyright (c) 2019 Konstantin Silaev <silaev256@gmail.com>